Volunteer

 Is it time to get involved with your community?
 To give back?
 To share your skills?
 To push yourself to try something new?

-We have volunteers from all walks and stages of life.
-They volunteer for all kinds of reasons, but they all choose the library because they love what we stand for: free access to information; a chance to connect with the community; and a place to learn, grow, and create.
+We have volunteer program partners from all walks and stages of life.
+They volunteer for all kinds of reasons, but they all choose the Library because they love what we stand for: free access to information, a chance to connect with the community, and a place to learn and create.
 If you want to become a part of this mission and part of the Tompkins County Public Library team, read on.

 What Can Volunteers Do?